 /data/in/files/75807542_fooBar.zip /data/in/files/75807542_fooBar.zip.manifest /data/in/files/75807657_fooBarBaz.zip /data/in/files/75807657_fooBarBaz.zip.manifest

-filter_by_run_id option to select only files which are related to the job
+filter_by_run_id option to select only the files which are related to the job

 currently being executed.
 If

-filter_by_run_id is specified, we will download only files which
+filter_by_run_id is specified, we will download only those files which

 satisfy the filter (either